 Why not join the frappe party to see what the attraction is?

-I find the black one a bit too strong so I opt for a milky version packed with ice cubes.
+I find the black one a bit too strong.
+So I opt for a milky version packed with ice cubes.
 So refreshing when the weather’s hot.

 Okay, we need to come clean, here.

-This is a ‘things to do in Meis / Kastellorizo’ post.
+This is a ‘things to do in Meis/Kastellorizo’ post.
 And so, for that reason, we’ll tell you that most of the Kastellorizo restaurants around the harbour specialise in simple, fresh seafood served with an array of Greek mezedes.

 Well, it’s a Mediterranean Greek island with lots of pretty, colourful fishing boats in the harbour.